 If you love nankhatai then I have got the perfect recipe for you.

-With only a handful of ingredients, you will able to get the perfect nankhatai to gift your friends and family this festive season.
+With only a handful of ingredients, you will be able to get the perfect nankhatai to gift your friends and family this festive season.

-Make them in bulk and store in an airtight container to enjoy them for the next few days.
+Make them in bulk and store them in an airtight container to enjoy them for the next few days.

 What do you mean by Khasta?